Kilmorgan Church and Burial Ground: Decline and new church

 Its estimated that Kilmorgan parish was united with the neighbouring parish of Emlaghfad around 1704 at a time when the Penal laws were being enforced, with these restrictions likely leading to the closure of Kilmorgan church also.
 The final priest active in Kilmorgan at this time was Edmund Cunane subjected to monitoring similar to other Catholic priests due to Penal law restrictions.
 The local Catholic population were forced to practice their faith in outdoor locations, easy to disperse from if there was a threat of being caught.
 A famous spot where it was practiced locally was known as the Mass Rock of Doo.
 After the penal laws lapsed around the end of the 18th century it was decided to build a new church close to the Mass rock.
 Eventually nearly a century later this thatched chapel was replaced by the current St. Josephs Church of Doo.
 This regional name of Doo is also used in place of Kilmorgan to refer to the half-parish.
-The burial ground which began or continued to be used in penal times remained in use until it was advised there was overcrowding and a New Kilmorgan Burial Ground was setup in 1940 using a location closer to St. Josephs Church.
+The burial ground which began or continued to be used in penal times remained in use until it was advised there was overcrowding and a New Kilmorgan Burial Ground was set up in 1940 using a location closer to St. Josephs Church.